 DeepDAO.io (comprehensive DAO data analysis platform)

-Tip: Active governance does not equal noise; proposals need to be actionable to be meaningful.
-Don’t be fooled by "lots of discussion but little execution."
+Tip: Active governance does not equal noise; proposals must be actionable to be meaningful.
+Don't be fooled by "lots of discussion but little execution."

 2. Who is voting?
 Is governance power controlled by a few?#

-The ideal of a DAO is "everyone has a share," but in reality, it is often "large holders call the shots" or "very low voting rates."
-You need to clearly see the power structure.
+The ideal of a DAO is "everyone has a share," but in reality, it is often seen as "large holders call the shots" or "extremely low voting rates."
+You need to clearly understand the power structure.

 What to look at?